Moral Life

 The Confusion

-Some believe good intentions can justify objectively sinful actions.The Truth
+Good intentions are believed to justify sinful actions.The Truth

-This error permits serious sin under the appearance of goodness.Authority
+This permits serious sin under the appearance of virtue.Authority

 Romans 3:8